The real test is whether Eastway Tank will face criminal charges, observers say | CBC News

 Unlike the ministry, which had one year to complete its investigation and lay charges, the police service is under no such deadline.
 Still, police are usually the first agency to announce charges if they're deemed warranted, she said.

-"It would be quite unusual for [police] just to lie and wait for a long time and let the [provincial] case proceed, or any fire code case proceed, and then come along in the rear and add a criminal code charge," she said.
+"It would be quite unusual for [police] just to lie in wait for a long time and let the [provincial] case proceed, or any fire code case proceed, and then come along in the rear and add a Criminal Code charge," she said.

 That being said, there's "a very high bar" to proving intent when prosecuting charges of criminal negligence, making such convictions rare, Edwards said.